 The 7-year limit on reporting delinquent debt begins on the date that the account becomes delinquent and is never current again.
-So, the answer to your question is probably "neither," but would be that point in time slightly later than your last payment when you failed to make a payment when due...Read more »
+So, the answer to your question is probably "neither," but would be that point in time slightly later than your last payment when you failed to make a payment...Read more »

 calling everyday, harassing me, I know I have 30 days to dispute, But the FDCPA states they cannot call me repeatedly.
 I feel they are in violation, they have not validated the debt, but calling every day, am I right?
 They cannot harass me daily under the FDCPA by repeatedly calling.

 It's not clear from your question whether you have disputed the debt (which would preclude further collection action until the debt had been validated), but you are correct that the FDCPA prohibits harassment through repeated telephone calls.
-If these calls are coming to your cell phone, there may...Read more »
+If these calls are coming to your cell phone, there...Read more »

 The amount that is being taken out biweekly makes it impossible to pay rent and feed three children.
 I'm the only one in the household with a income.
 I'm extremely concerned for the safety and wellbeing of my family.